ComputeCanada/magic_castle/docs/README.md

 **default value**: None

-Label of the datacentre inside the AWS region where the cluster will be created (i.e.: `us-east-2a`).
+Defines the label of the datacentre inside the AWS region where the cluster will be created (i.e.: `us-east-2a`).
 If left blank, it chosen at random amongst the availability zones of the selected region.

 **Requirement**: Must be in a valid availability zone for the selected region.
 Refer to